Drkasmot/Pulse-audio-Sound-shortcuts/readme.txt

-#add this shortcut command for volume up, you can use every combination if it do not overlap
+#add this shortcut command for volume up, you can use every shortcut combination if it do not overlap

 pactl set-sink-volume @DEFAULT_SINK@ +5%